KBeacom256/Project-Raven/Docs/MKI/engineering_notebook.md

 - continued working on design decisions
 - continued working on the BOM page and currently transfering over to excel sheets.
 - next step when finished will be creating a compatibility matrix spread sheet to check all parts

+## 2026-07-21
+- continued working on the BOM page continued making the sheets
+- finished design decisions except hardware.